Episode S1E19. The Simon Leach Interview

-The two boys spent most of their life at the Hillheads Road rink, progressing through the Warriors junior system and going on to make their first team debuts together, as 15 years old’s, during an away weekend as the Warriors took on the Peterborough Pirates and the Solihul Barons.
+The two boys spent most of their life at the Hillheads Road rink, progressing through the Warriors junior system.
+They made first team debuts together, as 15 years old’s.
+It was an away weekend as the Warriors took on the Peterborough Pirates and the Solihull Barons.

-Both were also very proud to represent their Country, being called up to play for the Great Britain team at all levels including U16, U19’s, U21 and eventually the Senior team.
+They represented Great Britain at all levels including U16, U19’s, U21 and eventually the Senior team.

-Back in the late 1980’s and early 1990’s the Whitley Warriors were a tough, uncompromising outfit with a reputation for “not taking any prisoners” but however rough and tough they were the team still boasted many talented home grown players and some quality imports.
+During the late 1980’s / early 1990’s the Warriors were a tough, uncompromising outfit.
+They had a reputation for “not taking any prisoners”.
+However rough and tough they were, the team still boasted many talented home grown players and some quality imports.

 We talk of the Warriors team of those times, of the quality of British talent, of the team’s tough style of play, their ‘never say die attitude’ plus the class of imports playing for the team.

-We go on to talk about the characters of the team and Simon tells of the “Tough Guy” in the locker room who commanded so much respect:
+We talk about the characters of the team and Simon tells of the “Tough Guy” in the locker room.

 At that time the North East was a hot bed of hockey with 4 teams striving to be the region’s best.
 Each season the Billingham (later Cleveland) Bombers, Durham Wasps, Crowtree (later Sunderland) Chiefs and the Whitley Warriors competed for the North East’s very own competition, the Castle Eden Cup.
-Durham would usually be top dog, their team was exceptional and they were the dominant force, however the one “Local Derby” everyone wanted to see was the Wasps v the Warriors, and it never disappointed.
-As Simon explains, “every game was a war”.
+Durham would usually be top dog.

 In 1995 Simon chose to leave the Warriors, however this proved to be short lived.
 After just 10 games, Telford’s financial situation forced him to return to the North East where he rejoined the Warriors, now the renamed Newcastle Warriors, after the team had just completed a move from Whitley to the brand new Newcastle Arena.